whitneyburton/portfolios/students/1605/caleb-cowen/20161111-caleb-cowen-m4.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+I set out to become more proficient with vim and JavaScript and to learn React

 ## Rubric Scores